Yulia Tymoshenko allies pardoned in UkraineThursday 12 December 2013 11.13

-Ukrainian President Viktor Yanukovich has pardoned two jailed allies of his key political opponent, former prime minister Yulia Tymoshenko.
+Ukrainian President Viktor Yanukovych has pardoned two jailed allies of his key political opponent, former prime minister Yulia Tymoshenko.

 However, he made no moves to free the opposition leader herself.

-In a move apparently intended to appease the European Union, Mr Yanukovich signed a decree pardoning former interior minister Yuri Lutsenko and former ecology minister Heorhiy Filipchuk.
+In a move apparently intended to appease the European Union, Mr Yanukovych signed a decree pardoning former interior minister Yuri Lutsenko and former ecology minister Heorhiy Filipchuk.

 They had both been serving prison terms on abuse-of-office charges.

 "Yanukovych signed a decree on pardoning six convicted people, including Ukraine's former interior minister Yuri Lutsenko and Ukraine's former environment minister Heorhiy Filipchuk," his office said in a statement.

 Mr Lutsenko was serving a four-year sentence and only last week had his appeal against conviction denied by a court in Kiev.